plantgenomicslab/BCH709/setup.md

 > ## Windows 7 and under
 > - Install MSOffice by going to [the installation page](hhttps://oit.unr.edu/services-and-support/software-and-online-applications/software-purchasing-and-installation/microsoft-office-365-for-personal-computers/install-microsoft-office-for-home-student/).
 The version for Windows should automatically be selected.
 Once the installer is downloaded, double click on it and MSOffice should install.
-> - Install Bash on Windows by going to [the installation page](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
+> - Install Putty by going to [the installation page](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
 For most newer computers, click on putty-64bit-X.XX-installer.msi to download the 64-bit version.
 If you have an older laptop, you may need to get the 32-bit version putty-X.XX-installer.msi.
 If you aren't sure whether you need the 64 or 32 bit version, you can check your laptop version by following [the instructions here](https://support.microsoft.com/en-us/help/15056/windows-32-64-bit-faq)
 > - Once the installer is downloaded, double click on it, and PuTTY should install.
 {: .solution}

 > ## Mac OS X
-> - Install LibreOffice by going to [the installation page](https://www.libreoffice.org/download/libreoffice-fresh/).
-The version for Mac should automatically be selected.
-Click Download Version X.X.X (whichever is the most recent version).
-You will go to a page that asks about a donation, but you don't need to make one.
-Your download should begin automatically.
+> - Install MSOffice by going to [the installation page](hhttps://oit.unr.edu/services-and-support/software-and-online-applications/software-purchasing-and-installation/microsoft-office-365-for-personal-computers/install-microsoft-office-for-home-student/).
+The version cannot be selected.
+Once the installer is downloaded, double click on it and MSOffice should install.
-> - Once the installer is downloaded, double click on it and LibreOffice should install.
+> - Once the installer is downloaded, double click on it and MSOffice should install.
 {: .solution}

 > ## Linux
 >  - Install LibreOffice by going to [the installation page](https://www.libreoffice.org/download/libreoffice-fresh/).
 The version for Linux should automatically be selected.
 Click Download Version X.X.X (whichever is the most recent version).
 You will go to a page that asks about a donation, but you don't need to make one.
 Your download should begin automatically.
 > - Once the installer is downloaded, double click on it and LibreOffice should install.
-{: .solution}
+> - Please find terminal  Ctrl+Alt+T or terminal or xterm or uxterm {: .solution}

 Windows users should also download and install [PuTTY](http://www.putty.org/).